 Wikipedia claims that people in the US drink around 8 gallons per capita, which in tea bags is 128 tea bags.
 If we scale that over the population of the US you get a net total of 100,000 tons of waste per year.

 Tea leaves are a great addition to your compost as they are nitrogen-rich as opposed to carbon-rich.
-Most compost material tends to be carbon-rich and brown colored.
+Most compost material tends to be carbon-rich and brown-colored.
 Nitrogen is considered the most essential component for plant growth and is a key constituent of Chlorophyll which gives plants their green color.

-If you are drinking tea bags with polypropylene my first word of advice is to stop and find a source of tea bags that are natural without any plastic, and my second piece of advice is to tear open the bag prior to composting to allow the tea inside to decompose even if the bag doesn’t.
+If you are drinking tea bags with polypropylene my first word of advice is to stop and find a source of tea bags that are natural without any plastic, and my second piece of advice is to tear open the bag before composting to allow the tea inside to decompose even if the bag doesn’t.

 Going Fully Green

-If you want to make the leap to being an ethical consumer and producing the minimum amount of waste possible there’s truly no substitute for buying loose leaf tea.
-There are even shops that will sell you loose leaf tea in bulk, at much lower prices than tea bags, and you can even bring your own containers.
+If you want to leap to being an ethical consumer and producing the minimum amount of waste possible there’s truly no substitute for buying loose leaf tea.
+There are even shops that will sell you loose leaf tea in bulk, at much lower prices than tea bags, and you can even bring your containers.

-This takes out the paper involved with the tea bags, you get fresher tea for lower prices, and there doesn’t necessarily have to be any packaging involved if you have your own containers.
+This takes out the paper involved with the tea bags, you get fresher tea for lower prices, and there doesn’t necessarily have to be any packaging involved if you have your containers.
 The only difficulty with buying loose leaf tea is that you will need a way to brew your tea, usually with a tea ball strainer made out of metal or a metal mesh.

 The mesh tends to work better as sometimes metal tea ball strainers have holes that are too big and end up letting some tea particles out into your drink.
 The extra benefit of brewing tea this way is there is no paranoia about plastic being part of your brewing process.

-With an extra tip that if you really want to be carbon neutral with your tea drinking to consider switching to loose leaf tea brewing.
+With an extra tip that if you want to be carbon neutral with your tea drinking consider switching to loose leaf tea brewing.
 There’s a whole world full of people, but nothing is going to change if we aren’t willing to.